marthaberner/simple-ui-router-tutorial/README.md

 #### Bringing it all together using $stateProvider

-What we're about to do next looks is almost exactly the same as how you've been using ngRoute.
+What we're about to do next looks almost exactly the same as how you've been using ngRoute.
 With that in mind, where would you go to start hooking up some routes?

 Instead of injecting `$routeProvider` into our `config` callback, we're going to inject `$stateProvider`.
 Additionally, we're going to add a `state` property to our route.

 Go to step 5 in the [docs](https://github.com/angular-ui/ui-router#get-started).
-Apply what you see there and add the two routes we've already added to our navigation.
+Apply what you see there and add two routes to match our navigation menu.

 Instead of rendering templates though, just render `<h1>You did it!
 You're home!</h1>` and `<h1>What about it??</h1>` using the `template` property instead of `templateUrl`.